 The costs of exaggerated secondary sexual traits

-This project involves innovative experiments to test for costs of expressing exaggerated secondary sexual traits in neriid flies.
+This project will involve innovative experiments to test for costs of expressing exaggerated secondary sexual traits in neriid flies.
 Supervisor: Prof. Russell Bonduriansky

 Is there an optimal camera-trap array?